Return to Work

 (a) take all reasonable steps to reduce or eliminate a permanent impairment and loss of earnings resulting from an injury;

-(b) seek out and co-operate in any medical aid or treatment that, in the opinion of the commission, promotes the worker's recovery and return to work;
+(b) seek out and co-operate in any health care or treatment that, in the opinion of the commission, promotes the worker's recovery and return to work;

 (c) take all reasonable steps to provide to the commission full and accurate information on a matter relevant to a claim for compensation; and